If you find anything false, please email me the links you found to prove what is true. Email me at bigislandtalk@gmail.com, Rebecca Melendez, Mahalo!

 and the environment from “Broadband” which will

-always be on and everywhere.
+always be on underground, and all over Big Island.

 Re: The Dangers That Come with a Smart Grid